 E&P, as defined in IRC Section 964, includes both business and nonbusiness income for the current taxable year.
-In most cases, the E&P can be taken from federal Form 5471, Information Return of U.S. Persons With Respect To Certain Foreign Corporations, page 4, Schedule H, line 5d.
+In most cases, the E&P can be taken from federal Schedule H (Form 5471), Current Earnings and Profits, line 5d.
 If there is no current E&P, stop.
 None of the income or factors of this CFC will be included in the water's-edge combined report.